Watch our exclusive webinar with the Backlinko founder

 It’s where analysts deliver marketing analytics value to our teams, clients or executives.
 It’s where we help them make informed marketing decisions that can lead to exponential growth.
 It’s a data-centered hero’s journey.

 Let’s consider two different analysts.
-Rupertus and Anna-Lisa.
+Rupert and Anna-Lisa.

 To provide that data, Rupert must put long hours into measurement setup.
 Then, when asked, he’ll pull numbers, translate them into charts, and eventually send his lengthy report.